-The “profit with purpose” firm, which is focused on emerging markets and headquartered in Mauritius, invested $180 million in Enterprise Group, a Ghanaian insurance company, according to a statement.
-This is LeapFrog’s largest investment and the first from LeapFrog Strategic African Investments, a $350 million separately managed account raised to target insurance companies in high-growth African markets.
+The firm, which is focused on emerging markets and headquartered in Mauritius, invested $180 million in Enterprise Group, a Ghanaian insurance company, according to a statement.
+This is Leapfrog’s largest investment and the first from Leapfrog Strategic African Investments, a $350 million separately managed account raised to target insurance companies in high-growth African markets.

 Prudential Financial is the main investor in that fund, Private Equity International reported.

 Around $130 million of the $180 million was used to purchase a stake from Sanlam Emerging Markets Proprietary Limited, a subsidiary of South African investment manager Sanlam Group.
 It is using the proceeds of the sale to grow an existing holding in Saham Finances, a Moroccan insurance company, according to Sanlam.